aeternity/protocol/channels/README.md

 ### Privacy

-On-chain interactions offer little to no privacy, since we currently make efforts to hide interacting parties or the nature of their interactions.
+On-chain interactions offer little to no privacy, since we currently make no efforts to hide interacting parties or the nature of their interactions.

 State channels, at the least, reveal that two parties establish a channel and